rickyzhang82/telepresence/.github/ISSUE_TEMPLATE/Bug_report.md

 A clear and concise description of what you expected to happen.

 **Versions (please complete the following information):**
- - Output of `telepresence version`
+ - Output of `telepresence version` (preferably while telepresence is connected)
  - Operating system of workstation running `telepresence` commands
  - Kubernetes environment and Version [e.g. Minikube, bare metal, Google Kubernetes Engine]

 **VPN-related bugs:**
-If you're reporting an issue around telepresence connectivity when using a VPN, and are running Telepresence 2.4.8 or above, please also attach the output of `telepresence test-vpn`, and the following information:
+If you're reporting an issue around telepresence connectivity when using a VPN, please also attach the output of `telepresence test-vpn`, and the following information:
  - Which VPN client are you using?
  - Which VPN server are you using?